 Callie Cleary, CMPSenior Event Managerccleary@thecastlegrp.com

 I joined The Castle Group as an intern to explore the world of events and found it was a perfect fit.
-In my current role as Events & Creative Services Manager, I oversee different pieces of the corporate and incentive event planning process, while also fulfilling my passion for creative problem-solving and my love of design by developing collateral, web graphics, event décor ideas and brainstorming marketing strategy for clients and Castle initiatives.
-Outside of the office I love to be outdoors hiking, enjoying the seasons or spending time with family and friends.
+In my current role as Senior Event & Creative Services Manager, I oversee different pieces of the corporate and incentive event planning process, while also fulfilling my passion for creative problem-solving and my love of design by developing collateral, web graphics, event décor ideas and brainstorming marketing strategy for clients and Castle initiatives.

 Emily LangloisEvent Managerelanglois@thecastlegrp.com